JohnFlorinus/Serverless-API/README.md

 # Serverless API

 This is a serverless API I made for Azure Functions with features to make it secure & scalable for production-use.
 Connected to an MSSQL Database with Entity Framework & built with a repository pattern for easy maintainability.
+It uses the modern .net 9 isolated worker model as opposed to the in-process model which will be deprecated by Azure in 2026.

 ---